 Colouration of the wings

 Most butterflies have bright colours on their wings.
 Nocturnal (active at night) moths on the other hand are usually plain brown, grey, white or black and often with obscuring patterns of zigzags or swirls which help camouflage them from predators as they rest during the day.
 However, many day-flying moths are brightly-coloured, particularly if they are toxic.
 These diurnal (active during the day) species evolved to locate their mates visually and not primary by pheromone as their drab nocturnal cousins.
-A few butterflies are also quite plain-colored, like the Cabbage White butterfly.
+A few butterflies are also quite plain-coloured, like the Cabbage White butterfly.

 Structure of the body